How to Improve your Mobile App’s Performance?

 - Architecture design

-Now, let’s see how you can optimize each of them to make your application faster in simple, easy to follow steps.
+Now, let’s see how you can optimize these mobile app performance metrics to make your application faster in simple, easy to follow steps.

 Text first, image second